LassazVegaz/BlazorShoppingApp/README.md

     - [ ] Change email
     - [ ] Change password

 More features will be added as I go.
-Some of them are not completely decided yet such OpenID Connect.
+Some of them are not completely decided yet such as OpenID Connect.
 I will try to explain why I chose one over the other later when I have time.

 ## Extra